ParallelMaths/parallel/pages/10-29-a-trapped-knight.md

 ---

-The answer is A. If you imagine the missing segments, then you get the pattern is 0, 1, 2, ?.
+The answer is A. If you imagine the missing segments, then you get the pattern 0, 1, 2, ?.
 So, the next number is 3, but we want the segments left when you remove number three.

 ![](/resources/10-29-a-trapped-knight/7-only-connect-answer.jpg){image align="center"}
 :::